chaba-victor/Python-Chatbot/README.md

-  5. Predict the response (Graphical User Interface) To predict the sentences and get a response from the user to let us create a new file ‘chatapp.py’.
+  5. Predict the response (Graphical User Interface).

+To predict the sentences and get a response from the user to let us create a new file ‘chatapp.py’.
 We will load the trained model and then use a graphical user interface that will predict the